-1. Navigation Bar: The Compass of the Website
+1. Navigation bar: The guiding light of the website

-In AnQiCMS, the navigation system is designed as a module that can meet both common needs and achieve high customization.It tightly integrates the background configuration with the front-end template rendering, allowing website administrators to conveniently and quickly adjust the navigation structure, while front-end developers can use powerful template tags to present these configurations in various elegant forms.
+In AnQiCMS, the navigation system is designed as a module that can meet both common needs and achieve high customization.It tightly combines the background configuration with the front-end template rendering, allowing website administrators to adjust the navigation structure conveniently and quickly, while front-end developers can use powerful template tags to present these configurations in various elegant forms.

-• Clear hierarchy: Organize information hierarchy rationally to avoid user confusion.
+- Well-structured:Reasonably organize information hierarchy to avoid user confusion.

 AnQiCMS is built around these core needs to construct its navigation management system.

-• Built-in link:Including the homepage of the website, the article model homepage, the product model homepage, and other custom model homepages.
-These are the commonly used links preset by the system, which can be directly selected.
+- Built-in linkIncluding the home page of the website, the article model home page, the product model home page, and other customized model home pages.
+These are the system predefined common links that can be directly selected.

-• Category page linkThis is one of the highlights of AnQiCMS, where we can directly select existing article categories, product categories, or single pages as navigation menu items.This way greatly simplifies the association between content and navigation, especially suitable for content-driven websites.
+- Category page linkThis is one of the highlights of AnQiCMS, where we can directly select existing article categories, product categories, or single pages as navigation menu items.This greatly simplifies the association between content and navigation, especially suitable for content-driven websites.

-• External LinkEnglish: Besides internal links, we can also easily add links to external websites or any custom URL within the site.This provides the possibility of integrating third-party services or jumping to other project pages.
+- External link: In addition to internal links, we can also easily add links to external websites or any custom URLs within the site.This provides the possibility of integrating third-party services or jumping to other project pages.

-Each navigation link can be set to display name, subtitle name, navigation description, and display order.
-These properties can be flexibly called in the front-end template to achieve richer and more interactive menu effects.
+Each navigation link can also be set to display name, subtitle name, navigation description, and display order, these properties can be flexibly called in the front-end template to achieve a richer and more interactive menu effect.

 <nav class="main-navigation">